 A charcuterie board is a delicious and beautiful way to serve food for any occasion.
 But they also make tasty treats for the holidays – This would be an awesome addition to any holiday party you’re hosting.

-A Christmas version might have cranberries as one of the fruits, chocolate truffles, and some of the items shaped like trees.
+A Christmas version might have cranberries as one of the fruits, chocolate truffles, and some items shaped like trees.
 For a romantic evening, maybe a valentine’s version, making some of the foods look like hearts, as well as adding some chocolate-dipped strawberries and even some love heart sweets.

 How to make and build a charcuterie board?